mudit2004/Conditional-GANs-with-Auxiliary-Discriminative-Classifier/README.md

 This project reproduces the **ADC-GAN (Hou et al., ICML 2022)** paper and compares it against **AC-GAN** and **PD-GAN** under a unified BigGAN-CIFAR10 framework.
 It also introduces a small extension **γ-ADC-GAN**, which scales the auxiliary discriminative classifier loss by a factor γ.

-The complete project report (IEEE format) is included in the repository.

 ---

 # 1. Overview